Jahaja/psdash/README.md

 # psdash

-psdash is a system information dashboard for linux using data mainly served by [psutil](https://code.google.com/p/psutil/) - hence the name.
+psdash is a system information web dashboard for linux using data mainly served by [psutil](https://code.google.com/p/psutil/) - hence the name.

 Features includes:
 * **Overview**<br>